Davletvm/perehody_app/README.md

 # KALEM FLUTTER

-A new Flutter application.
+Kalem Restoran test App

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Kalem.

 A few resources to get you started if this is your first Flutter project: